muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)
+### (m24)
+- Improved: The range container now supports directional triggers based on a relative input axis position change.
+The container can now trigger its actions based on an input increase or decrease, or both, provided that the input change (delta) exceeds the percentage or range set (default 10% deviation).
+The use case for this is to trigger a button or key based on a slider input going up or down.
+Note: if mapping a button or key, use the pulse feature as the container is only an "on" container - in trigger on change mode, it does not issue a release so the action must self release if that is the desired behavior.
+- Improved: Import profile function UI improvements
+- Improved: Import profile "no map" option for mappings
+- Improved: Import profile automated mapping behavior (unused, stop, round-robin) added
+- Improved: file search will skip folders marked hidden (starting with a ".")
+- Improved: file search will cache previously found items to improves UI responsiveness associated with locating icons in particular
+- Improved: Map to Mouse Ex can now send double-clicks
+- Fix: Input load skips loading vjoy inputs that do not exist anymore whatever the reason and will output a warning log entry if it cannot find something

 ### (m23)
 - Improved: 1:1 mapping now has a configuration dialog box to select target and mapping mode.
 - Fix: 1:1 usable mode accounts for vjoy mappings by both vjoy mappers